-Sydney Australia tourist attractions draw in people from across cultures and countries, leaving one breathless and amazed at the natural and man-made wonders to explore.
+Sydney Australian tourist attractions draw in people from across cultures and countries, leaving one breathless and amazed at the natural and man-made wonders to explore.
 The famed Sydney Opera House, Harbour Bridge, North Head, Oxford Street, Watson Bay, Bondi Beach, the Royal Botanical Garden are some of Sydney city tourist attractions.
 Combine these with cafes, shopping, and the Australian culture.
 And you have much to explore in Sydney whether visiting as a tourist, student, backpacker, seasoned traveler or simply exploring your hometown at leisure.

 So, here’s a guide of Sydney Top Tours bucket list of must-see Sydney Australia tourist attractions while in Sydney during your holiday.

 What must-see Sydney Australia tourist attractions?